Verified Supplement Data Evidence-based supplement comparisons

 Layer 4: Pricing

 Prices are collected from Amazon retail listings and brand direct-to-consumer websites.
 We report the standard retail price (not Subscribe & Save or promotional pricing) to ensure comparability.
-Prices are updated regularly and each page notes its last data refresh date.
+Because retail prices change frequently, the live retailer price is always the source of truth — if a figure here is stale, the price you see at checkout governs.

 Cost Per Effective Dose Calculation